Kai-LZB/Convolutional-Neural-Network-for-QA-Pair-Selection/README.md

 data\
 ext_tool\

-config.py, data_util.py, model.py, model_control.py, model_interface are supposed tp be put in "src\".
+config.py, data_util.py, model.py, model_control.py, model_interface are supposed to be put in "src\".
 External tools including jieba(module in folder), evaluation module(evaluation.py, by yafuilee), word2vec(by T. Mikolov) are supposed to be put in "ext_tool\".

 in "data\", there are 2 folders and 1 weight_file: